kpgomez/reading-notes/code-401/class-04.md

 -[Pytest Fixtures and Coverage](https://www.linuxjournal.com/content/python-testing-pytest-fixtures-and-coverage)

 ### Notes
-Classes are in upppercase.
+Classes are in uppercase.
 They are a blueprint/template of

 myobjectx = MyClass() then use dot notation to access its variables and methods(functions)